-The future of PCSK9 inhibitors is still uncertain.
+The future of these medications is still uncertain.

 While the results currently appear promising, there is still a lack of hard end points, namely reduction in cardiovascular events.
 Clinical trials are currently ongoing, with perhaps the ODYSSEY OUTCOMES and the FOURIER trials being the largest looking at cardiovascular end points.
 These medications appear to be safe at this point.
 However, they have only been investigated for 78 months which is a relatively short time to establish safety.
 In comparison, statins were investigated for 16 years and looked at millions of treated patients.
 While it was thought that the injection route may prove to be an obstacle, this has not proven to be evident in clinical trials.
 Another big barrier is cost as noted above.
 Unless the cost comes down, likely these agents will not be used commonly.
 As more evidence pours in, we must wait to know the role these medications will play in the future.